atomicframeworks/stylize.js/README.md

 Call addStyles(styleObj) to create a new style block containing the selectors and declarations. <br>

 #### Example
-The example callback will run 10% of the time the function is run.
-Once the callback is run a cookie is stored so that it does not run again.

 ```js

 styleObj = {